Francis Parker School No. 23

 What Every Family Should Know

-Francis Parker is one of the most diverse schools in Monroe County, serving 43% African American, 36% White, and 16% Hispanic students.
-The school remains a top performing elementary schools in the Rochester City School District.
-We have created a learning environment that works to meet the unique needs of all our students.
+Francis Parker is one of the most diverse schools in Monroe County and remains a top performing elementary school in the Rochester City School District.
+We have created an inclusive learning environment that works to meet the unique needs of all our students.
 Through our WIN (What I Need) blocks, all students receive small group instruction tailored to support and enrich their academic success.
-The School's proximity to many artistic and business venues has helped us build partnerships that support field trips to the Memorial Art Gallery, The Warrior Factory, Writers and Books, and many more.
+Our school is committed to implementing Project Based Learning (PBL), which is a student‐centered instructional approach where students acquire a deeper knowledge through active exploration of real‐world challenges and problems.
+Our school's proximity to many artistic and business venues has helped us build partnerships that support PBL through field trips to the Memorial Art Gallery, The Warrior Factory, Writers and Books, and many more.
+Excellence is truly happening at Francis Parker School No. 23!

-Uniforms Required YesForeign Languages SpanishEnglish Language Learners YesHonors/Enrichment Classes YesEarly Literacy Program YesChorus YesBand/Orchestra YesInstrumental Music Lessons YesSports NoStep Teams NoExtended/Expanded Day YesSaturday School NoOn-Site After-School Care NoSummer Programs YesBusiness/College/Faith Partnerships University of Rochester, Memorial Art Gallery, Greater Rochester Health Foundation, Playworks
+Uniforms Required NoForeign Languages SpanishEnglish Language Learners YesHonors/Enrichment Classes YesEarly Literacy Program YesChorus YesBand/Orchestra YesInstrumental Music Lessons YesSports NoStep Teams NoExtended/Expanded Day NoSaturday School NoOn-Site After-School Care NoSummer Programs NoBusiness/College/Faith Partnerships University of Rochester, SUNY Brockport, SUNY Geneseo, Nazareth College, St. John Fisher, Monroe Community College, ROC Restorative, WXXI Kids, Memorial Art Gallery, Greater Rochester Health Foundation, Whole Child Health Team, Playworks, Earthworks

 Acceleration Programs – We embed accelerated learning opportunities at every grade level.
 Through the use of Project Based Learning, our students are exposed to rigorous and engaging tasks every day.
 Additional accelerated learning opportunities include STEM enrichment, a Young Scientists partnership with the University of Rochester Medical Center, and tailored acceleration during our WIN (What I Need) Block.